 Lithium batteries imported to and manufactured in the European Union are subject to various standards and regulations.
 There are also lab testing and labelling requirements to take into consideration.

 In this guide, we explain what you must know about the Battery Directive, GPSD, EN 60086, EN 62133, EN 61960, and other requirements.

 Do you need help with product compliance?
 (EU & US)

 - Request a free consultation call today with Ivan Malloci to learn how we can help you with:

-The Battery Directive regulates lithium batteries and other types of batteries manufactured, imported, and sold in the EU market.
-Similar to the RoHS Directive, it sets limits for the use of certain heavy metals and labelling requirements.
+The Battery Directive covers lithium batteries and other types of batteries manufactured, imported, and sold in the EU market.
+Similar to the RoHS Directive, it sets limits for the amount of certain heavy metals.
+It also covers labelling requirements.

 The Battery Directive covers restricted substances, as well as requirements regarding labelling and registration.

 Here we list the substances that are restricted under the Battery Directive:

 a.
 Lead (less than 0.0004 % by weight) – only labelling requirements apply